Breakfast Quesadillas

 • Egg Wraps – zero carb, egg based, gluten-free

-The best part about this breakfast quesadilla recipe is that you can customize the fillings however you want.
+The best part about this recipe is that you can customize the fillings however you want.
 I go through phases.
 Right now I am all about pepper jack and bacon, but last month it was pesto with mozzarella.
 Try different cheeses, proteins, vegetables, and sauces until you find your favorite combination.

 Here are some filling options I rotate through: